capitalone/rubicon-ml/docs/source/dashboard.rst

   rubicon_ml ui --help

 The dashboard can also be launched directly from python code.
-If you're using Rubicon's in-memory persistence, this is the only way to get the dashboard to properly locate and load the in-memory projects and experiments.
+If you're using the in-memory persistence, this is the only way to get the dashboard to properly locate and load the in-memory projects and experiments.

 .. code-block:: python